bbauska/UofM-AdvStyling/readme.md

 -   One is that it has a very handy 12-column grid system.

     -   What this does is it helps with spacing issues.
-If you\'ve ever spent a lot of time trying to center something exactly in the page or lay out three columns in a row and have them spaced out nicely, you know that it can take a lot of time.
+If you&apos;ve ever spent a lot of time trying to center something exactly in the page or lay out three columns in a row and have them spaced out nicely, you know that it can take a lot of time.